If all you want is a quick overview of AutoHotkey, check out this Web page => "Introduction to AutoHotkey."

 • Use QuickLinks to replace the missing Windows 8 Start Menu (or just to make life easier in any version of Windows).

-Or, check out the many of examples in the links at the bottom of this page.
+Or, check out the many of examples throuigh the links at "Free AutoHotkey Scripts and Apps."

-I noticed that the CNET download of AutoHotkey attempts to add another unwanted utility to your computer, so I recommend that you do a direct download from AutoHotkey.
+I noticed that the CNET download of AutoHotkey attempts to add another unwanted utility to your computer (and is probably out-of-date), so I recommend that you do a direct download from this AutoHotkey Web site (which is considered the most up-to-date version).
 I did this without getting any annoying extra toolbars or utilities.

 Once you've installed the latest version of AutoHotkey, you're ready to get started.